Silo Dreams

 10/01/2024 - 11/17/2024

-As the inaugural exhibition of Keyi Gallery in Hefei's New Grain space, “Silo Dreams” takes as its starting point the transformation of this unique site—from late-20th-century grain silos designed for reserves and circulation, to a hub for contemporary cultural production.
-Architectural reconfiguration and scenario rotation of the exhibition space marks a shift in the application of social space.
-The exhibition sees it as a projection of social activities and economic transformation, foregrounding the flows of postmodern labor and relations of production under the dominance of emerging technology industry, algorithmic logic, and platform economies.
-Through non-linear connections between social relations and spatial structures, the exhibition outlines and interrogates the conditions and challenges faced by contemporary cities.
-Bringing together paintings, videos, sculptures, and site-specific installations by 12 artists, the exhibition analyzes and responds to the reorganization of labor and society amid structural transformations of production, and seeks to open perspectives for interpreting, rethinking, and engaging with socio-spatial practices that define both the present and the imminent future.
+As the inaugural exhibition of Keyi Gallery in Hefei's New Grain space, “Silo Dreams” begins with the establishment of this special exhibition space–silos built at the end of the century transitioning from grain storage infrastructure to the locus for contemporary cultural production.
+The architectural transformation and contextual shifts of the exhibition space mark the functional change of social space.
+The exhibition sees it as a projection of ongoing transformations in social activities and economic development, specifically demonstrating the flow of postmodern labor and production relations dominated by emergent technology industry, algorithmic logic, and platform economy.
+Through non-linear connections between social relations and spatial structures, the exhibition outlines and explores the current situations and challenges facing contemporary cities.
+Bringing together paintings, videos, sculptures, and site-specific installations by 12 artists, the exhibition analyzes and responds to contemporary modes of production relations and organization based on drastic changes in the social production structure and its resulting spatial-temporal mobility.
+It seeks to offer perspectives for interpretation, reflection, and tackling of socio-spatial practices that are present, and will be more prevalent in the future.

-The predecessor of New Grain, Anhui Mechanized Grain Depot, was constructed in 1992 as a complex for grain purchase, storage, processing, and trade to promote grain reserves and circulation, responding to the needs and social conditions of its time.
-Today, its six grain silos, as industrial heritage, have been repurposed as an art space, and New Grain has been reconstructed as a new cultural and commercial venue in urban renewal.
-The functional shift of a granary space becomes emblematic of the changing social practice.
-The concrete walls with remaining rice husks stand as monuments to temporal change, whose texture and spatical significance become an index revealing the social and productive change.
-When socioeconomic structures and labor relations become increasingly complex, flexible, and decentralized, the postmodern labor force and social relations of production are shifting towards the temporary and unstable.
-Regardless of the changing times and architectural functions, the unique space of the granary, with its respect for the supremacy of labor, is always a fertile and poetic ground for discussions.
+The predecessor of New Grain–Anhui Mechanized Grain Depot–was constructed in 1992 as a complex for grain acquisition, storage, processing, and trade to promote grain reserves and circulation, responding to the social contexts and demands of the time.
+Today, the 6 grain silos, as industrial heritage, have been repurposed as art spaces, and New Grain has been reconstructed as a new cultural and commercial venue in urban renewal.
+The granary’s functional metamorphosis symbolizes a shift in the microcosm of everyday social life and stands as a representation of the changing social practice.
+Its concrete walls, still bearing rice husk residues, stand as a monument chronicling epochal shifts; The architectural substance and meaning of the ganery itself become an index revealing the social and productive transformations of space.
+As socio-economic and labor structures grow increasingly complex, flexible, and decentralized, the postmodern labor force and social relations of production, shifting toward temporariness and instability.
+Regardless of the changing times and architectural functions, the granary’s unique space, with its reverence for labor supremacy, always sows fertile and romantic ground for present discussions.

 Artists: Chen Pai'an, Gong Bin, Jing Ao, Li Guanshuai, Li Penquan, Li Tao, Li Xindi, Li Li Ren, Song Long, Wan Chaoqian, Xie Linyou, Xing Wanli